nrwl/nx/docs/shared/migration/migration-angular.md

 └── tsconfig.base.json
 ```

-### Older Versions of Angular

-Support for workspaces with multiple applications and libraries was added in Nx v14.1.0.
-If you are migrating using an older version of Nx, your workspace can only contain one application and no libraries in order to use the automated migration, otherwise, you can still [migrate manually](/recipes/angular/migration/angular-manual).

 ### Modified Folder Structure

 The automated migration supports Angular CLI workspaces with a standard structure, configurations and features.
-If your workspace has deviated from what the Angular CLI generates, you might not be able to use the automated migration and you will need to [manually migrate your workspace](/recipes/angular/migration/angular-manual).

-Currently, the automated migration supports workspaces using the following executors (builders):
+It supports workspaces using the following executors (builders):

 - `@angular-devkit/build-angular:application`
 - `@angular-devkit/build-angular:browser`